 The film opens with a surreally beautiful scene where the old witch (N. Kutuzov) appears to Leonid Kuravlyov in the barn, causing him to unnaturally bow before her, whereupon she climbs onto his back and rides him, whipping him with a broomstick as they move across the grass and then slowly take off and fly through the sky.
 The bulk of Viy takes place set around the three nights with Leonid Kuravlyov locked in the church.
 On the first night, we begin with a series of ambiguous images as he enters the church a horde of cats running, a mystery wind blowing out the candles he lights.
 This becomes increasingly more eerie as the girl rises from the coffin and he must draw a protective chalk circle around himself as she tries to push her way in, before the rising of dawn causes her to retreat to the coffin.
 While the scenes outside the church have been shot standard, the camera moves here become fluid and are constantly circling around Kuravlyov.
 The scenes with the protective circle also make remarkable contrast to the very similar ones that took place in Hammers The Devil Rides Out (1968) the following year and one wonders if the Hammer film ended up taking some influence from Viy.

-Things become even more outlandish during the second night where the womans coffin takes off and starts flying in circles around the church and the protective circle.
+Things become even more outlandish during the second night where the womans coffin takes off and starts flying in circles around the inside of the church.
 The standout moments of the film however take place during the third night.
-Here things become entirely fantastic giant hands forcing their way through the walls and floor of the church, the appearance of walking skeletons, creatures with multiple eyes, skeletal hydra heads, werewolves and vampires from through the boards of the walls; the last being the monstrous Viy, which has to get the other creatures to pry open the slats that cover his eyes, all to crowd in around the protective circle.
+Here things become entirely fantastic giant hands forcing their way through the walls and floor of the church, the appearance of walking skeletons, creatures with multiple eyes, skeletal hydra heads, werewolves and vampires from through the boards of the walls; the last being the monstrous Viy, which has to get the other creatures to pry open the slats that cover his eyes, and all come to crowd in around the protective circle.
 It is a wonderful vision of fantastique that the film manages to conjure here.

 Film available online here:-